spacebeam/research/web/spacebeam.org/content/updates/howto-install.md

 ## Step 7 - StarCraft: Brood War 1.16.1

+At the moment StarCraft: Remastered is *NOT* yet supported, the only working version is 1.16.1.

 ```
 git clone https://github.com/spacebeam/starcraft-sif.git /usr/src/starcraft-sif
 ```

+In this tutorial we have StarCraft installed in `/opt/StarCraft/`
 ```
 cat /usr/src/starcraft-sif/include/core/core* > /opt/StarCraft.tar.gz
 ```